Future of Dallas Bedding Center in doubt

 The National Bedding Center, located on the 13th floor in the World Trade Center, within the Dallas Market Center (DMC), may be forced to close its doors if the traffic does not improve.
 Attendance at the DMC for the first three days of the market was down 5% to 5,000 from 1992 attendance records.
 The drop-off in traffic has caused a number of manufacturers to rethink their commitment to the National Bedding Center.
 Some manufacturers plan to stay while others intend to leave the market.

-The National Bedding Center on the 13th Floor of the World Trade Center is an endangered species with an uncertain future, according to mattress manufacturers.
+The National Bedding Center on the 13th Floor of the World Trade Center is an endangered species with an uncertain future, according to mattress and king size futon mattress manufacturers.

-While some manufacturers expressed support for the center, which is set aside for permanent bedding showrooms, disappointing traffic during the opening weekend of the July Summer Furniture Market led others to question whether to renew their leases.
-Hillside to buy control of 15-unit bedding chain
+While some manufacturers expressed support for the center, which is set aside for permanent bedding showrooms, the disappointing traffic during the opening weekend of the July Summer Furniture Market led others to question whether to renew their leases & Hillside to buy control of 15-unit bedding chain

 They were among many manufacturers, however, who said that disappointing traffic and the concentration of traffic on lower floors, where showrooms for lighting and accessories are located, could threaten the bedding center's future.

 Tim Brown, manager of Restonic's local plant, was among the believers in the bedding center.
 "For now, we're committed to it.
 We've had some good markets.
-We do something special [such as prize drawings] to get buyers here." king size futon mattress information
+We do something special [such as prize drawings] to get buyers here.
+"Let’s select the exact information about king size futon mattress

 Paul Sullivan, national sales manager for King Koil, whose local plant opened a second showroom [in the space formerly occupied by Fashion Bed Group] to display furniture it imports, also expressed support for the bedding center.

 "We're here and we're not going anywhere--but they [the local plant] sure would plan on renegotiating," said Sullivan.